yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-So MoE Align & Sort in the AMD CK solution alomost aligns with our implementation execept for codes scheduler of partitioner and pipliner.
+So MoE Align & Sort in the AMD CK solution alomost aligns with SGLang main implementation execept for codes scheduler of partitioner and pipliner.

 <br />

-Note the implementation does not always promises the best performance in AMD platform.
+Note the implementation does not always promises the best performance in AMD platform (see asm MoE in AITER).

 <br />

-Since AMD CDNA3 arch does not support **Graphcore** alike on-chip shuffling (we abstracted and generalized it as **Remapping** Op of PopART[12] & PopRT in 2023) magics, -- which was now supported in NVIDIA H100/H200/B200 throughout high efficient on chip **SM<->SM** communication.
+Since AMD CDNA3 arch does not support **Graphcore** alike on-chip shuffling (we abstracted and generalized on-chip shuffling as **Remapping** Op of PopART[12] & PopRT in 2023) magics, -- which was now supported in NVIDIA H100/H200/B200 throughout high efficient on chip **SM<->SM** communication.

 <br />